emacselements/easy-find/README.md

 # easy-find

-Simple searching for files in Emacs, inspired by Nemo file manager.
+Simple searching for files by types in Emacs, inspired by Nemo file manager.

 ## Description